We are a global higher education association dedicated to advancing faith and intellect for the common good.

-MidAmerica Nazarene University, located in Olathe, Kansas, invites qualified candidates to apply for an Assistant/Associate Professor of Psychology.
-This is a full-time faculty appointment.
-Candidates for this position should be able to demonstrate a commitment to higher education delivered with a Christ-centered worldview, a strong commitment to the servant leadership model, and be able to successfully perform the following responsibilities.
+MidAmerica Nazarene University, a progressive Christian university located in Olathe, Kansas, is seeking an Assistant/Associate Professor of Psychology.
+The position is a full-time faculty appointment.
+Candidates for this position should be able to demonstrate a commitment to higher education delivered with a Christ-centered worldview, a strong commitment to the student leadership model, and be able to successfully perform the responsibilities outlined below.

-Teaches General Psychology and other psychology elective courses that fit with specific interests and qualifications.
-Department course needs currently include Theories of Personality, Social Psychology, History and Systems of Psychology, Abnormal Psychology, Psychology and Christianity, and Lifespan Development.
+Teaches several sections of General Psychology along with other psychology courses that fit with departmental needs, specific interests and qualifications.
+Department course opportunities currently include Theories of Personality, History and Systems of Psychology, Abnormal Psychology, Social Psychology, Physiological Psychology, Understanding Multicultural Behavior, Fundamentals of Counseling, and Lifespan Development.

 Engages in psychology program growth strategies.